-There's a new concept coming from Windows Azure Websites called WebJobs where you can have scripts running on a schedule, continuously or simply by invoking them manually.
+There's a new concept coming from Microsoft Azure Web Apps called WebJobs where you can have scripts running on a schedule, continuously or simply by invoking them manually.

-In this article I'll talk about a simple way of deploying a .NET console application to Windows Azure Websites which will be deployed as a continuous job.
+In this article I'll talk about a simple way of deploying a .NET console application to Microsoft Azure Web Apps which will be deployed as a continuous job.

 In short, a continuous job is treated similar to a windows service, as long as it's started/enabled, Azure will make sure it's up, it'll start the process (on all of your instances) and whenever the process goes down it'll simply bring it back up (after a 60 seconds delay).